-Common Vaccine Reactions in Dogs
+Three Common Vaccine Reactions in Dogs

-1. Lethargy
+1. Lethargy and Soreness

-2. A bump or lump
+2. A Bump or Lump

-3. Sneezing and runny nose
+3. Sneezing and Runny Nose

 Some vaccines are administered as drops or a spray squirted into your dog’s nostrils.
 The vaccines that protect your dog from Bordetella bronchiseptica and parainfluenza virus are the most common intranasal vaccines.

 These vaccines are given through the nose because these diseases are all contracted in the respiratory tract.
-So it’s not too surprising that adverse reactions associated with the respiratory tract are also possible.
+So it’s not too surprising that adverse vaccine reactions associated with the respiratory tract are also possible.
 Dogs may sneeze, cough, or develop stuffy/runny noses for a few days after intranasal vaccines—these symptoms aren’t anything to be alarmed about.

 Less Common Vaccine Reactions in Dogs